AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md

     </tbody>
    </table>

-1. Click **Set additional restrictions**, then set any restrictions you want for the access level.
+1. Click **Set additional restrictions**, then set any of the following restrictions for the access level.

    >[!IMPORTANT]
    >